Servideska/HPC/doc.zih.tu-dresden.de/docs/software/private_modules.md

 ## Caveats

-An automated backup system provides security for the `/home` directories on the cluster on a daily basis.
+An automated backup system provides security for the home directories on the cluster on a daily basis.
 This is the reason why we urge users to store (large) temporary data (like checkpoint files) on the `/scratch` filesystem or at local scratch disks.